 This means proving that the owner knew -- or should have known -- the dog could be dangerous and that the owner failed to take reasonable steps to prevent harm to others.

-However, some municipalities in California impose strict liability on animal owners for any injury or property damage.3
+In addition, some municipalities in California impose strict liability on animal owners for any injury or property damage.3

 An experienced California injury attorney can tell you what laws apply in your jurisdiction.